Genes-N-Risks/genocode/docs/README.md

 website helps Julain to understand that type 2 diabetes risk is largely driven by environmental and lifestyle factors that he/she is able to control.

+### There are several uses for this GenoCode tool:

+1. Julian will import his/her own genetic data in a protected and user-friendly web interface
+2. Julian will be able to visualize complex statistical data in a way that’s easily understandable
+3. An accurate disease risk score will be evaluated for Julian with full transparency on the data resources used for prediction
+4. Relevant scientific articles on the phenotype evaluated will be provided to help Julian understand that the risk is largely driven by environmental and lifestyle factors that he/she can control